buttercat007/buttercat007/README.md

 Hey 👋🏻,

-I am a CS Student and a Conent Creator, I'm mostly doing DevOps stuff but I do code.
+I am a CS Student and a Conent Creator, I'm mostly doing DevOps stuff but I do code sometimes.

 Languages
 PHP, HTML, CSS, JavaScript and NodeJS.